mautrix/docs/bridges/general/double-puppeting.md

 Double puppeting can only be enabled after logging into the bridge.
 As with the normal login, you must do this in a private chat with the bridge bot.

+**N.B.** This method is not supported in mautrix-imessage, as it does not currently support any commands.

 1. Log in on the homeserver to get an access token, for example with the command
    ```shell
    $ curl -XPOST -d '{"type":"m.login.password","identifier":{"type": "m.id.user", "user": "example"},"password":"wordpass","initial_device_display_name":"a fancy bridge"}' https://example.com/_matrix/client/r0/login